 - Allow the streaming Steam account permissions to broadcast onto the Base Game store page as outlined here.
-This permission is granted until it's removed and the store page is re-published.
+This permission is granted either using a Steam Event or until it's removed from the Special Settings of the Store Page Edit and the store page is then re-published.

 - You need to use external software to stream a demo to Steam, thus you need to prepare your streaming Steam account's RTMP Server and Token as defined here.
 Remember to setup the Broadcast appID to your base game's appID, not your demo appID.

 There are many existing software packages that let you stream your game to a platform like Steam.
 We are going to give a quick example of using an open-source option called OBS (Open Broadcaster Software).

 Steps for using OBS to setup a stream to Steam.
 Your OBS version may have a slightly different user interface, however, the overall steps should be the same.

 - Start running the Demo app, so it is ready for OBS to capture content.

 - Define a scene.
 You can name it anything.

 - Setup a source for OBS to capture video and audio content.
 OBS has a default source called 'Game Capture'.
 Create a new one with any name you want.

 - On the properties window for you new game capture, set the mode to 'Capture Specific Window' and choose in the window your running demo.
 You can close the properties window at this point as game is ready to capture.